top of page

 Inline blade fuse holder

-Note: Amazon, Ebay, and Aliexpress seem to be flooded with fake inline breakers that are indistinguishable from genuine ones.
-These knock offs have no value as current sensing trips even on steady flow DC circuits.
-They might not trip at the current they should, they might trip at a lower current than rated for, or they might run very hot near trip current.
-They are very high on the suspect hit list if seen in conjunction with electrical system faults.
-The only brands you should trust are BlueSea or Eaton-Bussmann.
+Amazon, eBay, and Aliexpress seem to be flooded with fake inline breakers that are indistinguishable from genuine ones.
+These knock offs have no value as safety components and should be avoided.
+They might not trip at the current they should, tripping early or late, or they might run very hot near their trip current.
+When buying fuses and breakers, buy them from trusted brands like BlueSea, Eaton-Bussmann, and Victron.

 Renogy electrics